 A rustic French farmhouse table for fall might just be for you if traditional fall decorating is not your preference.
 In this post I’m sharing a table set with neutral colors and no orange allowed!

 I like to call my home user friendly.
 There’s a nice flow and even though the house was built in the early 60’s, it works for us.
 We have lived here so long that there have been lots of gatherings and daily life happenings.
-Today I’m sharing setting a table for a soiree in a blog gathering hosted by my friend Bre from Rooms For Rent.
+Today I’m sharing setting a table for fall.
 Did I mention pet friendly?
 This place is just that with 3 dogs and a bunny in residence.
-That’s Darby, one of our pair of 6 year old Cavalier King Charles Spaniels who are my buddies!
+That’s Darby, one of our pair of 8 year old Cavalier King Charles Spaniels who are my buddies!

 This rustic french farmhouse table is one of many tables that we have built over the years.
 Sometimes I see others and have a bit of table envy, but I talk myself down to earth because it works.
 I’m a bit of a chair collector and that helps, since I have several sets and swap them out frequently.
 And before you ask, the chandelier is an antique French piece and the sconces are as well!
 I’ll offer up some shopping sources throughout this post and down at the bottom…so look for that.

 - If you’re looking for a new table, search for the words farmhouse table, harvest table, reclaimed wood table & rustic pine.

 - We built this table and I finished the table and chairs.
 You might be interested in these posts if you DIY around your home: HOW TO GIVE FURNITURE A CHALK FINISH, WHITEWASH A TABLE IN 30 MINUTES, BUILD A FARMHOUSE TABLE.